Three toucanets bath in bromeliad flowers - photoart

 Panoramic view from Yanacocha Reserve, at around 3200m.

 The area is also famous for birds from the toucan family, including the giant bumble-bee tummied pale-mandibled araçari and paint-box coloured plate-billed mountain toucan.
-My favourite bird from the entire trip though was the diminutive crimson-rumped toucanet who we found bathing in a bromeliad (see photo-art at top of this story).
+My favourite bird from the entire trip, though, was the diminutive crimson-rumped toucanet, who we found bathing in a bromeliad (see photo-art at the top of this story).
 It is so fascinating to see these improbably birds eat as they have to toss the food up with their giant bills and hopefully catch it in the back of their throats.

 aracari photo-art